Ancient Jericho (9000 B.C. - 6800 B.C.)

 Early Bronze Age I Jericho (3300 B.C. - 3000 B.C.)

 This grave is unique in ancient Jericho when compared to other sites from the same time in Palestine and Trans-Jordan.
-Little else is known of these people from this time.
+Little else is known of these people.

 Early Bronze Age II Jericho (3000 B.C. - 2700 B.C.)

 Perhaps the prosperity led to complacency.
-Whatever the cause, these Bedouin raiders were swift, and destructive, and Jericho fell into the hands of Bedouin tribes.
+Whatever the cause, these Bedouin raiders were swift and destructive.
+Jericho fell into the hands of these Bedouin raiders.